 by Emily from Wander-Lush

 Mild temperatures and an absence of snow and sleet make winter one of the best times to visit Tbilisi, Georgia.
-A city known for its cosy wine bars, restaurants and thermal baths, there are plenty of ways to pass the time when the weather outside is chilly.
+In a city known for its cosy wine bars, restaurants and thermal baths, there are plenty of ways to pass the time when the weather outside is chilly.

 Daytime temperatures usually sit around 10 degrees Celsius throughout December and January, rain is scarce – and when the skies are clear and blue, it’s paradise outside.
 Explore the Old Town on foot or take a hiking trail into the hills above the city for a view.
 If it’s too cold out, coffee or wine hop between the city’s best cafes and bars in trendy Vera district, or while away an afternoon at the steamy sulfur baths, which are similar in some ways to the hammams in Istanbul.